bright/new-www/content/blog/create-ci-cd-pipeline-in-gitlab-with-aws-cdk-docker-spring-boot-and gradle.md

 image: ContainerImage.fromEcrRepository(ecrRepositoryForService(this,this.ECR_REPOSITORY_NAME), this.TAG_COMMIT)
 ```

-Also we are identifying every resource with the project and environment name.
+Also we are identifying every resource with `projectEnvSpecificName`.
+It will help us distinguish AWS resources for different environments and projects.

 In `/bin/infarstructrue.ts` we define creation of `infrastructrue-stack` and starting point of cdk: